Want to follow a Facebook link and don't belong to Facebook? Just right-click and choose "open in new tab".

 Committee Members, and Delegates

-On February 4, the TAUP office sent you a flyer asking for nominations for candidates to run for office as Officers, Executive Committee Members and Delegates.
-The 2013 TAUP Nominating Committee also worked hard seeking members to run for these positions.
-As of the deadline for nominations, one person was nominated for each of the positions with the exception of the three 2- year Executive Committee seats..
+On February 12, the TAUP office sent you an e-Bulletin requesting nominations for candidates to run for office as Vice President, Executive Committee Members and Delegates.
+The 2014 TAUP Nominating Committee also sought members to run for these positions.
+As of the deadline for nominations, one candidate came forward to stand for election for each open position.

 Article I of the TAUP Bylaws prescribes the union’s election procedures.
 Section 3 (Ballot and Voting), Paragraph (b) states:

-Since the current election process meets the above conditions, there will be no balloting this year.
+Since the current election process met these conditions, there was no need for balloting this year.

 The following people were nominated and have been elected: